lynden/Frontend-Guidelines-HTML-CSS/README.md

 - Use lowercase class names and hyphenate where applicable.
 - Colour declarations in hex unless rgba value is required.
 - Use short hex format where possible e.g. `#CCC`.
-- SASS variables should be used when a colour is declared more than once.
+- Sass variables should be used when a colour is declared more than once.

 ``` css
 .lorem-ipsum {
 	width: 5em;
 }
 ```
 ##SCSS Formatting
 - Use SCSS syntax.
 - Selectors should be separated by a blank line.